linux-blktests/linux-block/Documentation/filesystems/ramfs-rootfs-initramfs.rst

 External initramfs images:
 --------------------------

-If the kernel has CONFIG_BLK_DEV_INITRD enabled, an external cpio.gz archive can also be passed into a 2.6 kernel.
+If the kernel has CONFIG_INITRAMFS enabled, an external cpio.gz archive can also be passed into a 2.6 kernel.
 In this case, the kernel will extract the external cpio archive into rootfs before trying to run /init.